adamsilver/fdpb/05-Inbox-Management.md

 </div>
 ```

-The `role="menubar"` and `role="menuitem"` tells screen reader users that they are interacting with a menu including how many items there are.
+The menu takes the (aptly named) `menubar` role.
+It takes descendants with the `menuitem` role.
+This allows screen readers to announce the interface as a menu consisting of 3 items.

 Submit buttons are naturally focusable by pressing <kbd>tab</kbd>.
 However, the submit buttons make up the menu.
 This means the menu itself should make up one tab stop, and navigating the items should happen via the arrow keys.
 The advantage to users is that they can leave the menu by pressing <kbd>tab</kbd> once as opposed to having to move through each of the items.
 This is particularly useful for large menus.